gary-archer/kubernetes-oidc-integration/README.md

 The Kubernetes API server requires calls these authorization server endpoints to validate ID tokens:

-- Provide an OpenID Connect discovery endpoint.
+- An OpenID Connect discovery endpoint that uses TLS.
-- Provide a JWKS URI with the token signing public keys.
+- A JWKS URI with the token signing public keys.

 ## Productive Integrations